 This helps give transparency to the role of the trustee and also gives those beneficiaries who are questioning the trustee’s behavior an opportunity to bring forward a legal claim if and when one is viable.
 In all of these circumstances, proper support from an attorney is essential for protecting a trustee’s rights or for empowering a beneficiary who has questions about this case.

-If you’re not sure what is next or if you have enough information for a legal case, you can run this by an attorney in the field for more information about how to proceed.
+If you’re not sure what is next or if you have enough information for a legal case, you can run this by an experienced trust litigation attorney serving Kentucky for more information about how to proceed.